-The key to opening schools safely?
-High quality infection control.
-Translating the latest evidence into clear recommendations, our multidisciplinary group of experts delivers guidance on how schools and districts can reduce in-school COVID-19 risks for both children and adults to near zero.
+During the height of the COVID-19 pandemic, reopening schools safely was a top priority.
+As part of that effort, our experts emphasized implementing high quality infection control.
+Translating the latest evidence into clear recommendations, our multidisciplinary group delivered guidance on how schools and districts could reduce in-school COVID-19 risks for both children and adults to near zero.

 A task force was convened by the COVID Collaborative, Harvard’s Edmond J. Safra Center for Ethics, Brown School of Public Health, and New America, bringing together representatives from across health and education: from associations representing teachers, principals and superintendents, to public health institutions and professional associations.
 The initiative was launched shortly after President Biden set a target to reopen a majority of schools by May 1, 2021 with the goal of supporting schools as they reopened in-person learning.

 The package of resources includes a “Roadmap to Healthy Schools,” a practical guide to school-based infection control, produced by members of the task force; a consensus statement on the latest CDC guidance, issued by leading scientists convened by the task force’s organizers; and a use of funds advisory memo for how states might allocate resources toward infection prevention and control, developed by the task force’s organizers.

 “We recognize that many places are already deep in the work of integrating the CDC’s guidance on infection prevention and control measures into how schools operate.
 We also know that there are some schools at the start of this process,” said Danielle Allen, Task Force Chair and James Bryant Conant University Professor at Harvard.
 “Our aim was to produce tools that can meet communities where they are and provide recommendations on who should take on the various elements of infection control at the state, local, and school level, and how it can be done.”